How to protect your intellectual property online

-When it comes to online content, don’t forget that if you are sharing publicly, that is your proof that you published it first!
+When it comes to online content, don’t forget that if you’re sharing it publicly, this acts as proof that you published it first!
 Every blog post has a ‘published’ date on it.
 Every YouTube video, social media status updates, and live stream videos show the original post date too.
-If a replica piece of content comes out after yours was published, it’s glaringly obvious who got it from who.
+If a replica piece of content comes out after yours was published, it’s obvious who got it from who.

 The first way I protect my content is to make almost all of my training in ‘talking head’ video format – literally meaning that it is my face on the screen delivering the training.
-Regardless of who is watching it and how they obtained it, it is still me who is clearly the expert.
-It is still ME, my face, my words, my head, my name, that is being presented to the audience – which means that I am the only one who can get the credit for it or any subsequent business from it.
+Regardless of who is watching it and how they obtained it, it’s still me who is clearly the expert.
+It’s my face, my words, my head, my name that’s being presented to the audience – which means I’m the only one who can get the credit for it.

 This is precisely how and why I created ‘Edupreneurs’ and defined ‘Edupreneurship’.
-I wanted to become the undeniable leader of something, but do so in a way that I could give away something for others to assume as their own – an identity that they could call theirs, but that ultimately will always come back to me as the leader of birthing it in the first place.
+I wanted to become the undeniable leader of something, but also give away something for others to assume as their own – an identity that they could call theirs.

 You can also use plagiarism checkers to see if your work has been duplicated anywhere.
 There are lots out there, but one of them is Copyscape, where you can insert the URL to your blog post for example, and it will then scan the web for matching content.